 Further, both historians and theologians verify that the idea of Christian’s having liberty to ignore certain kinds of Mosaic Laws was contrary to the beliefs of the early Church, only becoming common several decades after these early leaders passed on to glory.

-So, the early Jewish believers, under the constant guidance and instruction of these original, spirit-filled Apostles (Ac 2:42), were all zealous of Torah, and the 12 Apostles as well as the Apostle Paul were encouraging them in this.
+So, the early Jewish believers, under the constant guidance and instruction of these original, spirit-filled Apostles (Ac 2:42), were all zealous of Torah, and the Twelve Apostles as well as the Apostle Paul were encouraging them in this.
 (Acts 21:24)

-In other words, the thought of Christ abolishing Torah, and relieving His followers of their obligation to obey it, was rejected by the early Church: it was considered heresy by the men who were the first-hand witnesses and custodians of the teachings of Christ Himself, and also by their direct disciples.
-Further, aware that Paul was often accused of promoting this specific, anti-Torah mindset, being very familiar with Paul’s writings and ministry, the 12 Apostles concluded that these accusations were false, and that Paul’s beliefs and practices were perfectly consistent with their own.
-They held to the Law as the very definition of sin(Ro 7:7), a blessing to all who keep it.
+In other words, the thought of Christ abolishing Torah, and relieving His followers of their obligation to obey any part of it, was rejected by the early Church: this was considered heresy by the men who were the first-hand witnesses and custodians of the teachings of Christ Himself, and also by their direct disciples.
+Further, aware that Paul was often accused of promoting this specific, anti-Torah mindset, being very familiar with Paul’s writings and ministry, the Twelve Apostles concluded that these accusations were false, and that Paul’s beliefs and practices were perfectly consistent with their own.
+They held to the Law as the very definition of sin(Ro 7:7), a blessing to all who keepit.
 (Ja 1:25)